-On Facebook, Instagram and TikTok, by viewing the pages of companies that have already set them up, it is possible to display shops with products.
-In the US and other markets, these platforms have already made it possible to buy directly from the app.
+Already on some Facebook pages, Instagram and TikTok, it is possible to display shops with various products.
+In the United States of America and other markets, these platforms also offer the possibility of purchasing directly from the app.

-The social media platform Pinterest has gone even further: the shop coincides with the company page.
-When visiting a company’s account, the first thing that will be displayed are product images with prices.
+The social media platform Pinterest has gone even further: the shop coincides directly with the company page.
+When visiting a company’s account, the first thing that is displayed are, in fact, product images with prices.

-By clicking on a product, the system can link to the e-commerce (in this case we talk about product Pins) or allow the purchase directly from the platform.
-When a product Pin is saved, it is automatically added to the shopping list.
+By clicking on a product, the system can either refer to the e-commerce (in this case, we speak of a product pin) or allow purchase directly from the platform.
+Whenever a product pin is saved, it is also automatically added to the shopping list.